 Sulphur Creek Seaplane Base (Rabaul, Simpson Harbor)

 The Japanese Navy took an interest in seismic and volcano activity at Rabaul, and how it might impact ship movements.
 Civilian Dr. Takashi Kizawa of the Japanese Central Meteorological Observatory was assigned to Rabaul in May 1942.
 The Japanese Army built a volcano observatory at the northern edge of Sulphur creek, with two seismographs and tromometer housed in an underground shelter.
 Bombing made later readings imprecise, and forced it to be relocated.
 The only activity recorded was a minor eruption on November 24, 1943.
 Hit several times by bombs and rebuilt,

 Kizawa moved to tunnels dug into the ridge beneath Tovanumbatir.
 During December 1944, he established a new facility near Vunakanau that operated until January 1945, but achieved poor readings.
-Dr. Kizawa survived the war, was repatriated in 1946 and lives in retirement in Funabashi City, near Tokyo.
-Reference: Volcano Town
+Dr. Kizawa survived the war, was repatriated in 1946 and retired to Funabashi City near Tokyo.

 Do you have photos or additional information to add?